Chyannetech/Wellbrew-1.2/README.md

 ## Wellbrew

-#### Wellbrew is a full-stack app that uses the Python-based Django Web Framework to track vendors at farmers mmarkets.
-Users are able to access vendor information which is managed and updated by an admin user account.
+#### Wellbrew is a full-stack app that uses the Python-based Django Web Framework to track vendors at farmers markets.
+Users are able to access vendor information that is managed and updated by an admin user account.

 * Visit the deployed app here: [Wellbrew](https://wellbrew.herokuapp.com/)